TomAgacci/oatmealcrete/readme.md

   - Increase lime to 2.9 parts.
   - Reduce oatmeal to 0.4 parts.

-If brittle:
+  If mix is too brittle:
-  - Increase apple pulp to 0.6 parts.
+    - Increase oatmeal:
+      Oatmeal: 0.9 parts
+      Sand: 3.8 parts

-If efflorescence:
+  If salt efflorescence occurs:
     - Reduce salt blend to 0.15 parts.

+SAFETY:
+  - Wear gloves, mask, eye protection.
+  - Wet lime is highly alkaline.
+  - Do not use for structural load-bearing without engineering validation.

 ------------------------------------------------------------
 SAFETY